ACManoa/acmanoa.github.io/pages/clubs/panda.md

 <br>

-## What is PANDA?
-PANDA (Programming AND Algorithms) is a special interest group of ACM Manoa dedicated to studying and applying algorithms.
-We aim to help students develop the algorithmic problem solving skills needed to succeed in the field of computer science.

 ## What do we do?
+PANDA (Programming AND Algorithms) is a special interest group of ACM Mānoa dedicated to studying and applying algorithms.
+We aim to help students develop the algorithmic problem-solving skills needed to succeed in the field of computer science.

-We hold weekly meetings dedicated to solving algorithm problems similar to those that are used in technical job interviews.
-We also host events aimed to educate students about computer science resumes, internships, and careers.
+We hold weekly meetings that involves our mentors (Big Pandas) guiding students at various levels of programming experience to solve algorithmic problems similar to ones given in technical interviews.
+Additionally, we hold presentations aimed to educate students about career-related topics such as resumes, internships, and more!

-## Who is welcome?
-The group is open to everyone!
+Currently, we have anywhere from 25-45 students attending our meetings and the PANDA club intends to start a competitive programming team soon!

 ## How to join?
 Our meetings are currently hosted in person in the ICSpace located in POST 318B.
 Join the PANDA discord via [this link](https://discord.gg/naDnBZ5) and tag along with us in the ICSpace to attend our meetings!

+## Who is welcome?
+The group is open to everyone!

 Also, if you don't have a discord account, you are welcome to email us at *uhmpanda@gmail.com*.